Food emissions could push Earth past global warming limits | Malay Mail

 “However, our research emphasises the importance of also reducing emissions from the global food system,” he said in a statement.

-Research published in July by the Global Carbon Project found that emissions of methane have risen by nine percent in a decade, driven by mankind's growing appetite for energy and food.
+Research published in July by the Global Carbon Project found that emissions of methane have risen by 9 per cent in a decade, driven by mankind’s growing appetite for energy and food.